wjhhking/jinspire.dev/_posts/2025-04-28-vibe-coding.md

 It's good to share some thoughts again!

 # My Current AI Tools

+Have been super busy and efficient these days.
+I love vibe coding!
+My current setup is:

 - **Coding:** Cursor + Gemini 2.5 (95% of the time).
 Occasionally use Claude 3.7 + O3 for debugging, but it's more of the case that if Gemini can't debug, the rest can't either.
 - **Production, Deployment:** Claude.
 Even for Google Cloud, which is pretty funny.